-In the pursuit of growing the Secondary business through the acquisition of new clients for execution and Alpha Capture services, the Firm's risk appetite is deemed high based on the identified risks that are relevant to this strategy.
+In the pursuit of growing the Secondary business through the acquisition of new clients for execution and Alpha Capture services, the Firm's risk appetite is high based on the identified risks relevant to the strategy and its objectives.

 With respect to "risk to clients", the highest risk exposure relates to the K-Factor, K-COH, which represents the strategy's agency trading activities.
-This is followed by post-trade transparency, which requires that executions are made public, in accordance with deadlines, to provide price transparency to not only the client but the market as a whole.
-The main thrust of the Secondary strategy remains the provision of quality high and low touch best execution services to clients and the submission of trade ideas that are of value to clients in terms of alpha generation.
+The second highest risk comes from dealing errors which occur due to operational oversight by the client or the Firm staff or both.
+The focus of the Secondary strategy remains the provision of quality high and low touch best execution services to clients and the submission of trade ideas that are of value to clients in terms of Alpha generation.